 However, if you take a look at the past posts you may find a question which is similar to yours.

 That is the site you are on now.
 We are not really a blog but we do try to offer some services to tenants (such as this page!).
-Free services include our Tenant E-Course and the Tenants Rights section.
+For example, see the Tenants Rights section.

 The blog is currently written by a team of solicitors and barristers and is very well respected.
 Most of the posts are written probably more with a professional audience in mind, and they can be a bit technical, but the site is a wonderful online resource.